This site is not affiliated with any water heater manufacturer or plumber

 Bottom line

-A homeowner who claims the federal tax credit, uses one state rebate, gets three competitive quotes, and schedules work during normal hours can reduce a $2,500 installation to $1,200 to $1,600 net cost.
-That is a 35 to 50 percent reduction.
-For a heat pump upgrade replacing an electric tank, the combination of tax credits, rebates, and lower operating costs can make the upgrade pay for itself in under 3 years.
+A homeowner who uses one state or utility rebate, gets three competitive quotes, and schedules work during normal hours can reduce a $2,500 installation by $1,000 or more.
+For a heat pump upgrade replacing an electric tank, the combination of rebates and lower operating costs can make the upgrade pay for itself in 2 to 4 years.